-Where a passenger with reduced mobility is assisted by a companion, this person will be able to provide all necessary assistance in the airport, including embarking and disembarking the aircraft.
-You can simply advise us of this when you come to the Special Assistance Desk.
-This is located next to WH Smith’s in the Terminal building.
+Where a passenger with reduced mobility is assisted by a companion, this person will be able to provide all necessary assistance in the Airport, including embarking and disembarking the aircraft.
+You can simply advise us of this when you come to the Special Assistance Desk, located next to Over Sized Luggage near check-in.

-If you are using mobility equipment such as an electric wheelchair, you must also notify your airline at least 48 hours before arriving for your journey and email [email protected] to ensure that we are aware you wish to travel with a mobility aid.
+If you are using mobility equipment such as an electric wheelchair, you must notify your airline at least 36 hours before arriving for your journey.

-We are committed to ensuring that 100% of passengers of restricted mobility who notify us within the above timeframe will arrive at the gate in time for boarding, subject to their on-time arrival at the airport.
-This pledge extends to those pre-booked passengers who are connecting through the airport, subject to flights arriving and departure according to schedule.
+We are committed to ensuring that 100% of passengers of restricted mobility who notify us within the above timeframe will arrive at the gate in time for boarding, subject to their on-time arrival at the Airport.
+This pledge extends to those pre-booked passengers who are connecting through the Airport.
+This is subject to flights scheduled arriving and departure.

-Passengers who use mobility equipment, such as scooters and electric wheelchairs, are able to remain with their equipment up until it is time to board the aircraft.
-Upon landing at the airport the equipment will be repatriated to the passenger immediately where required.
+Passengers who use mobility equipment, including scooters and electric wheelchairs, can remain with their equipment until it is time to board the aircraft.
+Upon landing at the Airport, the equipment will be repatriated to the passenger immediately where required.

-The airport is responsible for making the equipment safe for carriage.
-In order to allow the airport to disable or dismantle the mobility aid with the minimum of disruption we require information from the passenger before the date of travel.
-The information detailed below must be conveyed through the airline a minimum of 48 hours before travel; the customer can also email: [email protected].
+The Airport is responsible for making the equipment safe for carriage.
+In order to allow the Airport to disable or dismantle the mobility aid with minimum disruption we require information from the passenger before the date of travel.
+The information detailed below must be conveyed through the airline a minimum of 36 hours before travel.

 We will require to know: